-I spent the last three years and a half in Canada, and I believe it is my duty to share with you what I learned about the land and the people.
+I spent some years in Canada, and I believe it is my duty to share with you what I learned about the land and the people.

 Before diving into Canada I have to tell you that this is the first post on my blog.
-Maybe you have noticed that this blog is part of my architectural practice website.
 I planned it to be a way to think about architecture, with a special focus on my latest passion: wood construction.
 It happens that although I made some efforts to be a specialist (I love engineering) I kept stuck to my discipline principles.
 According to them, talking about architecture is talking about life, people, books and obviously about spaces, buildings, and cities.
-Thus, it makes sense to put on paper my reflections about Canada, a country that welcomed me in a very nice way and made me feel at home.
+Thus, it makes sense to put on paper my reflections about Canada, a country that welcomed me and made me feel at home.

-The things I will say are the result of my stay in Winnipeg during three years, plus six months living in Toronto, plus some extraordinary weeks crossing Canada from the Atlantic to the Pacific.
+The things I will say are the result of my stay in Winnipeg for three years, plus some additional time living in Toronto, and some extraordinary weeks crossing Canada from the Atlantic to the Pacific.
 Please note that this is the experience of an architect.
-Probably I will show you a biased perspective.
-It is well-known that architects tend to use a kind of a magic filter when looking at reality.
-Sometimes they look at places and what they see is not what it is there, they always tend to see what might, should or could be there.
+Probably I will show you a biased perspective because architects tend to use a kind of a magic filter when looking at reality.
+Sometimes they look at places and what they see is not what it is there, but what might, should or could be there.

-Let’s finish this long introduction, let’s go to Canada.
+Let’s finish this introduction, let’s go to Canada.

 What is a Canadian?

-This is probably one of the weaknesses we can point to Canada: “identity”.
+This is probably one of the most difficult points: “identity”.
 Canadians came from everywhere.
 There are more than 250 ethnic origins.
-We know that, after first nations, Canadian original identity was established mainly by French and British settlers, but nowadays, that panorama is changing.
-Filipino, Indian and Chinese originals, for example, are growing in numbers, bringing and keeping their traditions, language, and habits.
+We know that, after first nations, Canadian original identity was established mainly by French and British settlers, but nowadays, the panorama is different.
+Asian, Central and South American and also African people are growing in numbers, bringing and keeping their traditions, language, and habits.
 Canada proudly defends multiculturalism and this is one of the most interesting aspects of the country’s DNA.
-It is true that Canadians pay this with the supposed lack of national identity.
-I joked with my fellow immigrant friends about the absence of a real Canadian food.
+Anyway, it is true that Canadians pay this with the supposed lack of national identity.

-The good thing is that we can find the whole world (including foods) inside Canada.
+There is not a real Canadian food, but good thing is that we can find the whole world (including foods) inside Canada.
 I would say that a Canadian is someone who came from far and wide and that, at some point, accepted to live with neighbors from anywhere, in a kind of a multicultural-peaceful-northern-utopia.
-And that is a good thing, I guess.

 How are Canadians?

-Well, they are known as nice guys.
+Well, they are known as “nice guys”.
 I know, this is a stereotype, but it is a correct one.
 One day I was in a shop and while chatting with the owner, when I told him I was an immigrant, he immediately corrected me: “no, you are not an immigrant, you are a new Canadian”.
 Canadians present themselves as picking up the good things of the USA, and the good things of Europe and rejecting the bad stuff of both.
 They have a universal health system, as in Europe and they are pragmatic like only the Americans are.
 They are natural entrepreneurs and they care about vulnerable people.
 Although they are very good in many fields, they are very low-profile guys.
 Arrogance is not for sure one of the things they cultivate.

-My younger friends, I met in Canada, complained that it is very difficult to make friends outside the immigrant circles.
+My younger “new canadian” fellows, usually complained that it is very difficult to make friends outside the immigrant circles.
 One of them told me that sometimes he felt like being in a kind of a “good-apartheid”.

 What is Canada?

-Canada is the second country in the world, by territory area, after Russia.
+Canada is the second world’s largest country.
 It is about 100 times Portugal.
 A great country full of resources: immense forests, agricultural fields, huge masses of water, fishing, mining, electricity, and so on.
 That’s why they need more people.

 This is also a land with a young and good-looking prime minister.
 He can present himself at the international scene as the friendly face of the West (well… some people don’t like him).
-Canada is known for welcoming refugees like no other country does.
+Canada is known for welcoming refugees as no other country does.
 Canadian system and institutions they really care about people in need.
 It is a place where we can find good universities and schools, attracting young students from everywhere.

 I could write about many other things and give you accurate data and numbers, but I will just close this by saying that this is a country where natural beauty is overwhelming.
 The Rockies (“mountain range spans the provinces of British Columbia and Alberta”) are superb, divine, and sublime!
-The cities are also wonderful: If you visit Canada don’t miss Québec City, Montreal, Toronto, and Vancouver.
-And yes, the northern lights are something out of this world.
+Some cities are also wonderful: If you visit Canada don’t miss Québec City, Montreal, Toronto, and Vancouver.
+And yes, the “northern lights” are something out of this world.

 What are the best things in Canada?

-I’ll try to be as brief as possible with this one because I already mentioned Canada’s powerful nature and landscape.
-Canadian people are polite and respectful.
+I’ll try to be as brief as possible with this one because I already mentioned Canada’s powerful nature and landscape and how Canadians are polite and respectful.
 The organization of the State makes things work, and occasionally we wonder how they do it, but it is difficult to get the recipe.
 Canada is a welfare state.
-The access to public services and the support to immigrant people is exceptional.
+The access to public services and the support to immigrant people are very good.
 Public aid is available if you really need it.
 People in Canada, they donate and volunteer, in a natural way, because they want to share their wealth and skills.

 You don’t have to call people by their titles: my boss Tom is Tom, and that’s all.
 Canadians are not pretentious, they prefer to enjoy their weekend in the cabin with family than showing themselves in public events.
 They like good cars, not because of status or show-off but because it is a matter of dealing with the climate.
 When they can, they bike.
 Canadians face the mistakes of others with a positive attitude.
 They criticize without being rude: they have the “hamburger system”, that every immigrant knows.
-To call your attention to something you did wrong they say first a positive thing than that they criticize you, and finally they end with a positive sentence, and sometimes with a smile.
+To call your attention to something you did wrong they say first a positive thing, than they criticize you, and finally, they end with a positive sentence, and sometimes with a smile.
 Anyway, the goal is to avoid mistakes.

 What are the not so good things about Canada?

 My former boss and friend Tom told me once that “Canada is not Utopia”.
-They have sometimes terrible weather, bad people, rude people, crime, etc. and yes they have unsolved questions with aboriginal people.
+They have sometimes terrible weather, crime, bad and rude people, etc. And yes they have unsolved questions with aboriginal people.
 This is one of the biggest problems of the country.
-It impressed me.
 People outside Canada usually do not notice it: my sister asked me if I was talking about Australia when I mention “aboriginal people”.
 In connection with this, Canadians are constantly feeling guilty because of the bad things that were done in the past to “first nations”.
-This, I think, doesn’t help to solve the issue at all.
-That works more as a stigma for aboriginal people.
-Instead of looking to the future, they focus on that dark past.
+Sometimes I feel this attitude doesn’t help to solve the issue at all, contributing more to keep them stigmatized instead of opening them to a new future.

-Going to another theme, people are sometimes, closed, cold and superficial.
+I mentioned people are sometimes, closed, cold and superficial.
 One face of this is that there is not a real integration of different cultures.
 Although multiculturalism is bragged, white people are dominant in leading positions.
 They are polite, that’s true, but sometimes they look as just being a bit hypocritical.
 Very often, because they are afraid of offending others, they tend to censor almost everything.
-They censor the bad things, they censor language, historical characters, names of streets, Christmas, the national anthem, and they end up by censoring themselves every day.
-Sometimes I think that because they didn’t have a dictatorship in their History they don’t value liberty like we do here in Portugal.
-My point of view is that they sometimes infantilize a bit themselves when they try to forbid people from expressing stupidity.
-For me, the correct thing is allowing people to say mean and bad things, in order to give us the opportunity to demonstrate, by rational arguments, that they are deeply wrong.
+They censor the bad things, they censor language, “offensive” historical characters, “offensive” names of streets, Christmas, the national anthem “wrong words”, and they end up by censoring themselves every day.
+Sometimes I think that because they didn’t have a dictatorship in their History they don’t value liberty of expression, like we do in Portugal.

 What did I learn as an Architect in Canada?

 Once I entered Canada I lost my title.
 I could not use it anymore, and to do it I would need to run a long process.
 That didn’t forbid me to work on architecture with licensed architects.
-This means architecture is a valued profession, first of all by architects and then by society in general.
+Architecture is a valued profession, first of all by architects and then by society in general.
 Canada, a country with 35 million people has only 15000 architects.
 In Portugal, there are about 24000 architects for 10 million people.
-The average salary for an employee-Architect in Canada starts at about 25000 Euros and can go to around 57000 Euros.
-In Portugal Architect’s average salary was according to Architect’s Council of Europe, a shameful 13400 Euros.
+The average salary for an employee-Architect in Canada starts at 25000 Euros and can go to around 57000 Euros.
+In Portugal Architect’s average salary was, according to Architect’s Council of Europe, a shameful 13400 Euros.

 I was surprised that Architecture as a profession, in terms of education and principles, is very similar to what it is in the Portuguese context.
 We read the same books, we love and hate the same old masters and we have a similar passion for all the things that are architecturally concerned.
 Anyway, I noticed some differences.
 The architect is appreciated as professional, even in a province like Manitoba, in which architects don’t have the monopoly of architecture.
 People hire architects for difficult or challenging tasks, not only because they need the approvals, but because “architects solve problems”.